mutsambatafco/KnowledgeEntriesDashboard/README.md

 ### End-to-End Tests

-The project includes comprehensive Playwright tests covering:
+The project includes 2 comprehensive automated Playwright tests:

-1. Creating new knowledge entries
-2. Editing existing entries
-3. Deleting entries with confirmation
-4. Form validation
-5. Empty state display
-6. Form cancellation
+1. **Add Entry Test**: Creates a new knowledge entry and verifies it appears in the list
+2. **Delete Entry Test**: Creates an entry, deletes it with confirmation, and verifies removal

+Tests automatically start both the Vite dev server and json-server API.

 **Run tests:**